stephanmax/ephemeral-tweets/README.md

 $ npm run deploy
 ```

-You can set both the the `maxTweetAge` parameter and the cron schedule inside [`package.json`](package.json).
-Per default they are set to `7` and `'0 3 * * 1'`, so it would run every Monday, at 3:00 am and delete tweets that are older than a week.
+You can set the cron schedule inside [`package.json`](package.json).
+Per default it is set to `'0 3 * * 1'`, so it would run every Monday, at 3:00 am.

+🎉 Webtask will host and run your code for free as long as you stay below one call per second.